decentralized-identity/sidetree/docs/Q-and-A.md

  Lastly, Microsoft is an important promotor of Sidetree and employer of some contributors.
  _(@henkvancann)_

- ## Why is a company like Microsoft working on decentralized IDs using Bitcoin?
+ ##  *Q: Why is a company like Microsoft working on decentralized IDs using Bitcoin?
 _What are the feelings with Bitcoin around Microsoft?
 Is there a general kind of acceptance and like about it?_

 Not everyone is into Bitcoin, I would say the majority aren't.
 They don't care, they're product people, they want to get something done.
 They do understand that there's one system out there that's just stood and just embattled the test of time.
 So that part is like sort of empirical; you can't really argue with that part.
 There are believers among the people who do believe in Bitcoin.